Arctic-64/CE888/project1_README.md

 training the loaded model will train against the defined dataset, then create a save of the new model in the defined directory

 generate is used when no model is yet present and will create a set architecture. before saveing in the defined directory.

+the current model "Fire_detect_prototype_V2" is currently in this git repo.